jwvdiermen/observium/README.md

 Observium
 ====

-Observium is an autodiscovering network monitoring platform supporting a wide range of hardware platforms and operating systems
+Observium is an autodiscovering network monitoring platform supporting a wide range of hardware platforms and operating systems.

+---
+###Version
+===
+Observium CE: 0.15.6.6430

 ---
 ###Originally forked from